majidsoorani/chrome_holocron/README.md

     ```
     - Save the file (in `vi`, press `Esc` then type `:wq!` and `Enter`).

+## Security Considerations

+**Security is paramount.** This system is designed to interact with sensitive infrastructure.
+Adhere to the following principles:

+- **Never share logs or screenshots without redacting sensitive information.** Logs can contain real IP addresses and hostnames, which is a security risk.
+Always replace sensitive data with placeholders like `<redacted>` or `bastion.example.com` before sharing.
+- **Use a secrets manager for production credentials.** While this tool uses your local SSH configuration, for any team-based or production environment, SSH keys and other secrets should be managed through a proper secrets management tool.
+- **The default configuration uses safe placeholders.** The initial values in the options page use non-real hostnames like `database.example.com`.
+This is intentional to protect your infrastructure details.

 ## Troubleshooting

 - **"Native host has exited" or "Failed to connect to native host"**: This usually means the Python script failed.
-Check the log file for errors at `backends/log/holocron_native_host.log`.
+The first step is to check the log file for errors at `backends/log/holocron_native_host.log`.
+The last few lines will usually contain a detailed Python error message (a "traceback") that explains why the script stopped.
+The log file is automatically rotated when it reaches 1MB in size, so it will not grow indefinitely.
 - **Extension icon is always red**:
     - Ensure the SSH Command Identifier in the options matches what's used in your scripts.
     - Use the "Test Connection" button in the options page to get a detailed status.
     - Verify you can manually `ssh` to the host from your terminal.
+- **Popup is stuck on "Connecting..." but the tunnel is already running**: This could happen if the extension's state gets out of sync.
+The periodic status check (every minute) or clicking the connect button again will force a refresh.
+The changes implemented in this version make this scenario much less likely by handling the "already running" state more intelligently.
+- **Connection fails with "Permission denied (publickey)" or similar SSH errors**: This error, which may appear in the popup after a connection attempt, means the SSH connection itself is failing.
+Verify that your SSH keys are correctly set up in `~/.ssh/` and that your public key has been added to the `~/.ssh/authorized_keys` file on the remote server (`bastion.example.com`).
 - **Connect button shows "Sudo password required"**: You need to set up passwordless sudo as described in the configuration steps.